aeonSolutions/openScience-Smart-Device-for-Structural-Self-Sensing-Carbon-Fiber-Based-Composites-/README.md

 <br>

 # Smart Structural Monitoring Hardware Electronics
 This repository contains the PCB Gerber files and the circuit schematics for a smart device able to connect to self-sensing carbon fiber composites for structural active monitoring.
+View the the revision history of the hardware electronics [here]().

 <p align="center">
 <img src="https://github.com/aeonSolutions/openScience-Smart-Device-for-Structural-Self-Sensing-Carbon-Fiber-Based-Composites-/blob/main/Designs/pcb_front.png" height="150">